 Students in Auckland had the lowest rate of transience at 4.1 per 1,000 students.
 Northland had the highest rate of transience (14.9 per 1,000), followed by West Coast (12.5 per 1,000) and Gisborne (11.3 per 1,000).

 When examining the number of transient students in each region, Auckland, Waikato and Canterbury regions have the highest number of transient students.

 Figure 6: Transient students per 1,000 students by Region (2019)

 This section provides a measure of student movement over time.

 The earliest that a student may need to transition to the next stage of their schooling is at the start of their seventh school year, when they may need to move into an intermediate or secondary school.
-By examining a cohort of 5-year-olds that in 2010, we examined how many school movements these students had over the six years before they reached this first natural schooling transition.
+We examined how many school movements the 2014 cohort of 5-year-olds had over the six years before they reached this first natural schooling transition.

-Table 1: Cumulative transient measure for 2010* new entrant cohort
+Table 1: Cumulative transient measure for 2014* cohort

 Transience and achievement as a school leaver

 Students who have moved school twice or more across Year 9 to Year 11 are less than half as likely to achieve NCEA Level 2 or above by the time they leave school compared to those who have not moved school.

 For the cohort of students who began Year 9 in 2014, students who had not moved school from Year 9 to Year 11 achieve NCEA Level 2 or above at a rate of 87% by the time they leave school.
 Only 49% of students who have moved school twice or more achieve NCEA Level 2 or above.
 This is an improvement from the 2013 cohort of Year 9 students, in which 43% of students who had moved school twice or more achieved NCEA Level 2 or above.